creativescala/creative-scala/book/src/pages/expressive-expressions/04-creating-color.md

                .beside(Image.rectangle(40,40).fillColor(Color.red)))
 ```

-@:figure{ img = "./src/pages/pictures/saturate-and-lighten.pdf+svg", key = "#fig:pictures:saturate-and-lighten", caption = "The top three circles show the effect of changing lightness, and the bottom three squares show the effect of changing saturation." }
+@:figure{ img = "saturate-and-lighten.svg", key = "#fig:expressive-expressions:saturate-and-lighten", caption = "The top three circles show the effect of changing lightness, and the bottom three squares show the effect of changing saturation." }

 @:footnote(byte)
 A byte is a number with 256 possible values, which takes 8 bits within a computer to represent.
 A signed byte has integer values from -128 to 127, while an unsigned byte ranges from 0 to 255.